Realisations of posets and tameness: Realisations of upper semilattices

-Similarly, a simplified characterisation of an upper semilattice of finite type to be consistent (see~\ref{adgsdgfhjhg}) can be given. \begin{lemma} Let $I$ be an upper semilattice of finite type.
+Similarly, a simplified characterisation of an upper semilattice of finite-type to be consistent (see~\ref{adgsdgfhjhg}) can be given. \begin{lemma} Let $I$ be an upper semilattice of finite-type.
 Then $I$ is consistent if and only if the following condition is satisfied for every $a\leq b$ in $I$: if $x$ is $b$-independent and the product $a\wedge x$ exists, then $x$ is $a$-consistent, in which case either $a\wedge x=a$ ($x$ is $a$-dependent) or $a\wedge x$ is a parent of $a$ ($x$ is $a$-independent).

 \end{lemma} \begin{proof} Consider elements $a\leq b$ in $I$.
 Assume $I$ is a consistent upper semilattice and $x$ is $b$-independent.
 If the product $a\wedge x$ exists, then $a\wedge x$ is a common ancestor of $a$ and $x$, and consistency of $I$ implies that $x$ is $a$-consistent.